eguicciardi/watchtower/README.md

 # Installation

 # License
 Watchtower is MIT-Licensed.
-It's not required at all but I'll really appreciate a mention to this repository or [https://guicciardi.net](my website).
+It's not required at all but I'll really appreciate a mention to this repository or [my personal website](https://guicciardi.net).

 # Change log

-**1.0.0** Initial release, it starts without so many errors
+**0.0.1** Initial release, it starts without so many errors